 - Discuss grief and trauma in sandtray play therapy as it relates to the polyvagal theory.

 - Explain liminal space in terms of sandtray play therapy for grief and trauma issues.

 - Describe the relationship of mindfulness and the witnessing role during sandtray play involving grief and trauma issues.

 In-person training does not have any equipment requirement.
 For online course equipment requirements, please refer to the linked document below:

-Levels 1 & 2 plus 3 or 4; graduate degree in mental health or enrolled in a graduate degree program.
+Levels 1, 2, & 3; graduate degree in mental health or enrolled in a graduate degree program.